anodyne/docs/installation.md

 section: Getting Started
 ---

-{% note %}
+{% note title="Looking to migrate your Nova 2 site to Nova 3?" %}
-Looking to migrate your Nova 2 site to Nova 3?
-We've streamlined the process of migrating existing data, so once you've completed doing an install, you'll be prompted for whether you want to continue as a fresh install or migrate your data and you can continue reading the [migration guide](/docs/3.0/migrating-from-nova2).
+We’ve simplified the process of migrating from Nova 2, making it faster and easier than ever.
+After completing the Nova 3 installation, you’ll be prompted to choose between starting fresh or migrating your existing data.
+If you opt to migrate, follow the detailed steps in our [migration guide](/docs/3.0/migrating-from-nova2) to ensure a smooth transition.
 {% /note %}

-To begin, you'll first need to upload Nova's files to your server.
-This can be done through an FTP client (recommended) or through your host's web-based server management software like cPanel or something similar.
-If you're not sure how to connect to the server and upload files, contact your web host for help.
+To get started, you’ll need to upload Nova's files to your server.
+You do this using:

+- An FTP client (recommended for speed and ease of use), or
+- Your hosting provider’s web-based server management tool, such as cPanel or Plesk.

+If you’re unsure how to connect to your server or upload files, reach out to your web hosting provider for assistance.
+They’ll be able to guide you through the process.

 ## Updating the document root